beeware/beeware/docs/tutorial/tutorial-4.rst

 you can use:

-* ``briefcase update -d`` (or ``briefcase update --update-dependencies``) will re-install your the application dependecies.
+* ``briefcase update -d`` (or ``briefcase update --update-dependencies``) will re-install your application dependecies.

 * ``briefcase update -r`` (or ``briefcase update --update-resources``) will re-install your application resources.